cjolowicz/nox-poetry/README.rst

    :alt: Black

-Helper functions for using Poetry_ inside Nox_ sessions
+Use Poetry_ inside Nox_ sessions

+This package provides a drop-in replacement for ``session.install`` in Nox sessions.
+It modifies its behavior in two ways:

+- Packages are pinned to the versions specified in Poetry's lock file.
+- The argument ``"."`` is replaced by a wheel built from the package.

 Installation
 ------------

-You can install ``nox-poetry`` via pip_ from the Python Package Index:
+Install ``nox-poetry`` from the Python Package Index:

 .. code:: console